-Our marine naturalist training course (MNTP) is an intensive 6 day overview of the natural history of the San Juan Islands and the marine waters of Washington and Southern British Columbia (known as the Salish Sea).
+Our marine naturalist training course (MNTP) is an intensive multi-day overview of the natural history of the San Juan Islands and the marine waters of Washington and Southern British Columbia (known as the Salish Sea).
 This course includes an in-depth treatment of the ecology and conservation of local marine species, presented by highly trained local naturalists, environmental educators, and scientists.
-The next program will be offered in Spring 2024, promising a dynamic, high-quality in-person experience that leaves graduates qualified as a regional professional or volunteer naturalist.
+The upcoming spring and summer sessions will be dynamic, high-quality hybrid experiences that leave graduates qualified as a regional professional or volunteer naturalist.

 Come Interested, Leave Qualified

-We have yet to determine whenther the Spring 2024 program will be in-person or a hybrid program.
-You can earn The Whale Museum naturalist certification by completing an extra 10-hour practicum, which can be arranged during the course.
-Completion also entitles you to become a member of the Salish Sea Association of Marine Naturalists (SSAMN).
-Clock hour credits are also available.
+Both 2024 sessions will be a hybrid of virtual learning and optional in-person field trips.
+Participants can earn a Whale Museum naturalist certification by completing an extra 10-hour practicum, which can be arranged during this course.
+Participants don’t have to participate in the field trips to be eligible for the certification.
+Completion of this course also entitles you to become a member of the Salish Sea Association of Marine Naturalists (SSAMN).
+Clock hour credits are available.